Empowering Houston High School Students

 Mali Nieta Foundation

-For years, the Mali Nieta Foundation has stood beside the Maasai people, providing the essentials needed for survival.
-But today, we are dreaming bigger.
-Instead of helping for only a day, we are building a future that can sustain itselfāa circle of support that continues moving forward long after we are gone.
-Our vision is to expand this mission to many regions.
+For years, the Mali Nieta Foundation has stood beside communities in need, providing the essentials needed for survival.
+But today, we are dreaming bigger, and we are dreaming closer to home.
+Instead of offering help for only a day, we are building a future that can sustain itself right here in Houston — a circle of support that continues moving forward long after we are gone.

-We have learned that while food and water sustain life, education transforms it.
+We have learned that while food and shelter sustain life, education transforms it.
+We are no longer offering only a temporary handout — we are offering a promise.

-We are seeking out brave, brilliant students who are ready to break the chains of their circumstances.
-Through our new āPay It Forwardā mission, we provide financial aid and the tools needed for success.
-Our goal is simple: help a student succeed, and then empower that student to help a younger child in the same way they were helped.
+We are seeking out brave, brilliant high school students across the Houston area who are ready to break through the barriers holding them back.
+Through our “Pay It Forward” mission, we provide financial aid, mentorship, and the tools needed for success.
+Our goal is simple: help a student graduate, reach college, and build a career — and then empower that student to lift the next child the same way they were lifted.

-We have seen what happens when a child is finally given a chance: they do not just succeedāthey lead.
+We have seen what happens when a young person in Houston is finally given a real chance: they do not just succeed — they lead.

-Do not just donateāmake a difference that grows.
+Do not just donate—make a difference that grows.

 We Refuse to Let the Story End There.